-With the 2020 presidential election just around the corner, it’s a great time to help your children (especially those in kindergarten through third grade) understand what it means to be a democracy, why voting is important and how voting works.
-These resources from PBS and PBS Kids explore these subjects and more.
+With the next presidential inauguration upon us, it’s a great time to help your children (especially those in kindergarten through third grade) understand what it means to be a democracy, why voting is important and how voting works.
+These resources from PBS and PBS kids explore these subjects and more.

 Read along with the book, “Your Vote Counts” by Mary Therese Grabowski.
 Middle school students will learn why voting is important.